kzembower/ProToolsQR/README.md

 making a pull request.
 Any problems with the information, or with the output can also be registered as an issue.

-I hope you find this rquick reference useful and productive.
+I hope you find this quick reference useful and productive.